skyfielders/python-skyfield/skyfield/documentation/time.rst

 ===========

-Skyfield works most efficiently when you build a single :class:`JulianDate` object that holds an entire array of dates, instead of building many separate :class:`JulianDate` objects.
+Skyfield works most efficiently when you build a single :class:`Time` object that holds an entire array of dates, instead of building many separate :class:`Time` objects.
 There are three techniques for building arrays.

 * Make ``utc=`` a list of ``datetime`` objects.